WilsonPercival/WilsonPercival/benchmark collision/benchmark_collision_r285_3s.md

 ## Observed result

-TYPE            FPS

-testOverlap     10
+testOverlap - 10 FPS

-On collision    60
+On collision - 60 FPS

-Is overlapping  60
+Is overlapping - 60 FPS

 ## Expected result

-TYPE            FPS

-testOverlap     60
+testOverlap - 60 FPS

-On collision    60
+On collision - 60 FPS

-Is overlapping  60
+Is overlapping - 60 FPS

 ## More details